 It’s a balance, but it’s totally possible.

-Motorhome and camper wild camping- the experiment!
+Off Grid Motorhome camping- the experiment!

 A few months ago, we picked up a brand new motorhome and took it wild camping for the weekend.
 No prep, no prior planning.
 We hadn’t even seen the motorhome before and had no idea what it had onboard.

 It was an experiment.
-We knew we wanted to stay off grid for at least 3 nights.
-We had no idea if the power/ waste tanks would cope and we had backup plans in case they didn't (ie- a campsite or two planned out in case we needed them!)
+We knew we wanted to stay off-grid for at least 3 nights.
+We had no idea if the power/ waste tanks would cope and we had backup plans in case they didn’t (ie- a campsite or two planned out in case we needed them!)

 So we thought about what we REALLY needed/ wanted to carry onboard- and then we assessed afterwards what we needed, and what we didn’t.

 NOTE: Although the experiment was for only 3 nights, we decided to treat it as if we were on a longer trip.
 So we didn’t just ‘put up with’ the power dying on phones, or not being able to do something.
 We wanted to make it as realistic as possible.